midas-network/SMHvalidation/README.md

 look at the vignette ("Validation Checks" [In Progress]) containing the list of all the tests with detailed information.

-The function Runs all the different validation checks functions (`test_column()`, `test_scenario()`, `test_modelprojdate()`, `test_quantiles()`, `test_val()`, `test_target()`, `test_location()`)
+The function internally runs all the different validation checks functions (`test_column()`, `test_scenario()`, `test_modelprojdate()`, `test_quantiles()`, `test_val()`, `test_target()`, `test_location()`)
 on a SMH submissions and prints information about the results of each